Hong sisters

-Hong Jung-eun (born 1974) and Hong Mi-ran (born 1977), collectively known as the Hong sisters, are South Korean television screenwriters under Studio Sot, a label of Imaginus.
-Together, they have written popular romantic-comedies, notably My Girl (2005), You're Beautiful (2009), My Girlfriend Is a Gumiho (2010), The Greatest Love (2011), Master's Sun (2013), A Korean Odyssey (2017–2018), Hotel del Luna (2019), Alchemy of Souls (2022) and its second part Alchemy of Souls: Light and Shadow (2022–2023).
+The Hong sisters are two South Korean screenwriters: Hong Jung-eun (born 1974) and Hong Mi-ran (born 1977), known for writing popular romantic-comedy television series, notably My Girl (2005), You're Beautiful (2009), My Girlfriend Is a Gumiho (2010), The Greatest Love (2011), Master's Sun (2013), A Korean Odyssey (2017–2018), Hotel del Luna (2019), Alchemy of Souls (2022), its second part Alchemy of Souls: Light and Shadow (2022–2023), and Can This Love Be Translated?
+(2026).

 Career

+Early career in variety television

-Before becoming drama writers, Hong Jung-eun and Hong Mi-ran worked as entertainment writers on variety shows.
-Hong Jung-eun started as an assistant writer at MBC in 1998 and worked there for 8 years.
-She wrote for MBC's Sunday Sunday Night, People Looking for Laughter, and re-enactment programs Mysterious TV Surprise.
-Hong Mi-ran worked as an entertainment program writer for 5 years, contributing to SBS' Columbus' Great Discovery and KBS2's sitcom Run, My Mom.
+Before transitioning to television drama, Hong Jung-eun and Hong Mi-ran worked as writers for variety programs.
+Hong Jung-eun began her career as an assistant writer at MBC TV in 1998, where she remained for eight years.
+Her credits at MBC include Sunday Sunday Night, People Looking for Laughter, and the re-enactment program Mysterious TV Surprise.
+Hong Mi-ran spent five years working as a variety writer, contributing to SBS TV's Columbus' Great Discovery and KBS2 TV's sitcom Run, My Mom.

+Television screenwriting debut and early works

-Hong sisters made their TV drama writing debut in 2005 with Sassy Girl Chun-hyang, a modern retelling of the famous Korean folktale Chunhyangjeon in which Chun-hyang is no passive heroine, but a headstrong sassy girl.
-It became a huge hit not only in Korea, but throughout Asia.
-Their follow-up My Girl (2005), about a cheeky con artist who pretends to be the long-lost granddaughter of a rich man, was equally successful.
-The two dramas effectively made its young actors — Han Chae-young and Jae Hee, and Lee Da-hae, Lee Joon-gi, and Lee Dong-wook—into household names and Korean Wave stars.
+The Hong sisters made their television drama writing debut in 2005 with Sassy Girl Chun-hyang, a modern reinterpretation of the Korean folktale Chunhyangjeon.
+The series reimagined the protagonist as a assertive, headstrong character.
+The drama achieved commercial success throughout Asia.
+Their subsequent project, My Girl (2005), centered on a con artist who assumes the identity of a wealthy man's long-lost granddaughter, also proved successful.
+These early works contributed to the rise of their lead actors, including Han Chae-young, Jae Hee, Lee Da-hae, Lee Joon-gi, and Lee Dong-wook into household names and as prominent figures in the Korean Wave.

-The Hongs' winning streak continued with Couple or Trouble (also known as Fantasy Couple, 2006), a remake of the 1987 Hollywood film Overboard.
-It starred Han Ye-seul as a snooty heiress with amnesia who falls for a handyman played by Oh Ji-ho.
+The Hongs' continued this success with Couple or Trouble (2006), a remake of the 1987 Hollywood film Overboard.
+The series starred Han Ye-seul an heiress suffering from amnesia who develops a relationship with a handyman played by Oh Ji-ho.

-For Hong Gil-dong (2008), the Hongs based their protagonist on the fictional folk hero Hong Gil-dong, a Joseon-era Robin Hood who stole from the rich and gave to the poor.
-But the fusion period comedy-drama starring Kang Ji-hwan and Sung Yu-ri combined royal plotting and romance with over-the-top stunts, gaudy costumes, toilet humor and anachronistic modern music.
-The series was popular online, but received average ratings.
-It also won Best Miniseries at the 2008 Roma Fiction Fest.
+For Hong Gil-dong (2008), the writers based their protagonist on the fictional folk hero of the same name, a Joseon-era figure often compared to Robin Hood for stealing from the rich to provide for the poor.
+This Kang Ji-hwan and Sung Yu-ri, incorporated royal intrigue and romance alongside unconventional elements such as elaborate stunts, stylized costumes, slapstick humor, and anachronistic modern music.
+Although the series received average television ratings, it maintained strong popularity online and won Best Miniseries at the 2008 Roma Fiction Fest.